choishingwan/PRSice/docs/step_by_step.md

 --maf-base <Name for Control>,<Threshold for Control>:<Name for Case>,<Threshold for Case>
 ```

-By default, PRSice will look for the following column names automatically from the base file header if `--index` was not provided:
+By default, PRSice will look for the following column names automatically from the base file header if `--index` was not provided or if the column name of the specific arguement(s) were not provided:
-> CHR, BP, A1, A2, SNP, P, INFO, SE (case sensitive) and OR / BETA (case insensitive)
+> CHR, BP, A1, A2, SNP, P, INFO (case sensitive) and OR / BETA (case insensitive)

 `--no-default` can be used to disable all the defaults of PRSice.